niem94/niem94/README.md

 Years of experience in software development have given me a solid foundation in modern software development practices and technologies.
 I have worked on a wide range of projects, from developing and maintaining e-commerce platforms to creating and operating cloud-native solutions.
 I have a strong passion for learning and sharing knowledge, and I'm always looking for new challenges and opportunities to grow as a software engineer.
 I have a sharp eye for detail and a strong focus on quality and simplicity in everything I do.
 I love working with people who share my passion for software development and who are not afraid to challenge the status quo.

+### Platform Engineer and Open Source Community Facilitator <span style="float:right">November 2024 - Present</span>

+_Energinet, Fredericia - Consultant_

+Working as a Consultant at Energinet, I'm part of a Platform team in the Infrastructure and Platforms department.
+As a member of the Platform team my primary focus is on platform engineering.
+The team's vision provide a Kubernetes platform to create and manage single-tenant and multi-tenant Kubernetes clusters for the organization.
+The team is very focused on building a good user experience for the platform users, while ensuring that the platform is reliable and scalable.

+- Developing and maintaining Kubernetes platforms.
+- Developing and maintaining different tenancy models.
+- Developing and maintaining self-service portals.
+- Developing and maintaining GitOps tooling.
+- Developing and maintaining CI/CD pipelines.
+- Operating and monitoring on-prem servers.
+- Facilitating and fostering an open-source community within the organization.
+- Hosting and facilitating meetups, hackathons, and workshops.
+- Promoting modern software development practices like GitHub Flow, DevOps, cloud-native, and open source practices.

-### Software Engineer and Open Source Community Facilitator <span style="float:right">August 2023 - Present</span>
+### Software Engineer and Open Source Community Facilitator <span style="float:right">August 2023 - November 2024</span>

-_Energinet, Fredericia_
+_Energinet, Fredericia - Junior Consultant_

-Working as a software engineer at Energinet, I'm part of the Substation Data team in the Innovation department.
+Working as a Junior Consultant at Energinet, I'm part of the Substation Data team in the Innovation department.
 As a member of the Substation Data team my primary focus is on platform engineering and IT/OT convergence.
 The team's vision is to modernize the IT/OT landscape by providing E2E data solutions that enable other teams to scale and innovate their business cases.

 From September 2024 to June 2025 I was lent out to a platform engineering team, to help scope, design, and implement a new shared Kubernetes platform for the organization.